31-Year-Old Center – New York Rangers

 David Desharnais Contract Information:

-Signed a four-year contract extension with the Canadiens in March of 2013.
+Signed a one-year, $1 million contract with the Rangers in July of 2017.

 To instantly reveal our fantasy analysis of every player – including David Desharnais – simply subscribe now.